TanzirR/recipe_app/README.md

    npm run dev
    ```

-2. Open your browser and navigate to [http://localhost:5173](http://localhost:5173).
+2. Open your browser and navigate to the provided local development server URL (e.g., http://localhost:5173)
 3. Add ingredients to the list and click "Get a recipe" to generate a recipe.

 ## Environment Variables